lilyosah/tech-knowledgebase/Software-Engineering/Ruby.md

 A tool to turn user stories into acceptance tests and integration tests ([[Testing]]) Use keywords:
 - **Given** describes the current state
+- **When** describes user actions
+- **Then** describes the intended consequences

+Eventually you can you a domain language for you app to reuse declarative statements/scenarios that are less verbose and more simple

 ### Capybara
 Pretends to be a user by interacting with a simulated web browser to use the product in different scenarios